 In Humboldt County, all four "legs" of intermodal freight transport (highway, maritime, aviation, rail) face common challenges.
 Foremost among them is that Humboldt's small population and economic base generate small markets for imports or exports, which makes it hard to pay for maintaining costly infrastructure.
 Each mode also suffers from deteriorating infrastructure and equipment that needs modernizing.
 The region's rugged terrain and remoteness add to infrastructure costs, as well as make it more expensive to transport goods in and out of Humboldt County than in and out of competing markets.
+Since Vision for a sustainable freight transport system Transporting freight reliably and efficiently by zero emission equipment everywhere feasible, and near-zero emission equipment powered by clean, low-carbon renewable fuels everywhere else.

-Since Humboldt currently has no rail freight service, our optimal freight transport system will be based on connecting trucking, port, and aviation facilities.
+Humboldt currently has no rail freight service, our optimal freight transport system will be based on connecting trucking, port, and aviation facilities.

-The following discusses regional needs for developing a more intermodal, more efficient, and more cost-effective goods movement system in Humboldt County.
+The following discusses regional needs for developing a more intermodal, more efficient, and more costeffective goods-movement system in Humboldt County.